ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 #h(0pt)

 The `ska_frontend` component materializes the Graphical User Interface with which the users can interact with.
-It actually consistfs of two sub components.
+It actually consists of two sub components.
 The first one is `ska_frontend client` which contains all the built and bundled final needed files like html, css, javascript, images, etc. The second sub component `ska_frontend static server` is a simple http server, implemented by